2006 Georgia Bulldogs football team: Ole Miss

 Starting quarterback Joe Cox struggled (4 of 10 for 24 yards, no touchdowns or interceptions) and backup Matthew Stafford did not fare much better (7 for 18 for 91 yards, no touchdowns or interceptions).
 Georgia's second half scores came on a pair of one yard runs by fullback Brannan Southerland.

-SEC Defensive Lineman Of The Week: Defensive end Charles Johnson for his performance against Ole Miss which included two sacks, one pass breakup and two third-down stops.
+Defensive end Charles Johnson was named SEC Defensive Lineman Of The Week for his performance against Ole Miss which included two sacks, one pass breakup and two third-down stops.
 As of this week, Johnson was the conference leader with nine tackles for loss.